jessepav/lacygoill-wiki-backup/awk/awk.md

 ### Configure, compile and check the compilation

+    # `--enable-mpfr` allows you to use the `-M` command-line option
-    $ ./bootstrap.sh && ./configure && make && make check
+    $ ./bootstrap.sh &&
+      ./configure --enable-mpfr &&
+      make &&
+      make check

-For more information, read the file `README.git`.
+For more  information, read the  `README.git` file (and maybe  the `./configure` file for some obscure configuration option).

 ### Note the version